angular/angular/packages/core/schematics/migrations/router-link-empty-expression/README.md

 In the example from above, there is no value provided to the `routerLink` input.
 This button would previously navigate to the current page and update the fragment to "section_2".
-The updated behavio is to disable this link because the input for `routerLink` is `undefined`.
+The updated behavior is to disable this link because the input for `routerLink` is `undefined`.

 If the intent for the link is to link to the current page rather than disable navigation,